Bioplastics

 What are bioplastics?

-A sustainable alternative to traditional plastics, bioplastics are plastics that are fully or partially biobased, and/or biodegradable or compostable.
-In other words, they are plastics that are made from renewable resources (plants like corn, tapioca, potatoes, sugar and algae), and they will break down faster than traditional plastics, which are typically made from petroleum, and other fossil resources such as natural gas.
+A sustainable alternative to traditional plastics, bioplastics are fully or partially biobased and biodegradable or compostable.
+They are plastics made from renewable resources (plants like corn, tapioca, potatoes, sugar, and algae), and they will break down faster than traditional plastics, which are typically made from petroleum, and other fossil resources such as natural gas.

 Traditional PlasticsBioplastics